energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 1.9 [Consent-Requesting portal] Issue "consenter card" credential

-After having created a new DID, the authority portal can then issue a credential to the consenter DID that was previously created.
+After having created a new DID, the consent-requesting portal can then issue a credential to the consenter DID that was previously created.
 Navigate to the `Vc Api Controller issue Credential` request under the `vc-api` folder.

 Send the request as described below.